Skip to main content

 If you don’t know the answer to a question, click the Skip button on the question card.
 The AI will ask alternative questions to gather the information it needs.
 Skipping is useful when you haven’t decided on a particular aspect yet or the question doesn’t apply to your research.

-You can ask the AI to modify an existing Research Context Brief.
+You can ask the assistant to modify an existing research context brief.
 For example:

 • “Add more details about hypotheses”